-Typically several versions will be available in the gc_source subdirectory.
-Currently a fairly recent stable version is gc-7.2f.tar.gz.
-A later version is available as gc-7.4.2.tar.gz.
-Note that this uses a slightly different version numbering scheme and requires a separate libatomic_ops download (see below).
+Many versions are available in the gc_source subdirectory.
+Currently a recent stable version is gc-8.0.6.tar.gz.
+Note that this uses the new version numbering scheme and may require a separate libatomic_ops download (see below).

 If that fails, try the latest explicitly numbered version in gc_source.
 Later versions may contain additional features, platform support, or bug fixes, but are likely to be less well tested.

-Note that 7.3 and later require that you download a corresponding (or possibly later) version of libatomic_ops, which should be available in https://github.com/ivmai/libatomic_ops/wiki/Download.
+Version 7.3 and later require that you download a corresponding version of libatomic_ops, which should be available in https://github.com/ivmai/libatomic_ops/wiki/Download.
+The current version is also available as gc_source/libatomic_ops-7.6.10.tar.gz.
 You will need to place that in a libatomic_ops subdirectory.
-(We expect this requirement to disappear again once C11 atomics become widely available.)

 The development version of the GC source code now resides on github, along with the downloadable packages.
 The GC tree itself is at https://github.com/ivmai/bdwgc/.
 The libatomic_ops tree required by the GC is at https://github.com/ivmai/libatomic_ops/.